 Why go?
 Barefoot beaches, tropical jungle and Mayan ruins meet at the cultural crossroads between North America and the Spanish-speaking south.

 Stay where?
 Tulum is the obvious choice for honeymooners, with its barefoot beaches and laid-back hotels such as La Valise.
-But if you crave a car-free, TV-free existence, choose Isla Holbox – an island off the Yucatán coast, where you can swim in bioluminescent bays, snorkel with whales sharks and kayak through mangroves, before bedding in down at Casa las Tortugas or CasaSandra.
+But if you crave a car-free, TV-less existence, choose Isla Holbox – an island off the Yucatán coast, where you can swim in bioluminescent bays, snorkel with whales sharks and kayak through mangroves, before bedding in down at Casa las Tortugas or CasaSandra.
 For more blow-the-budget options, head to Chablé Resort & Spa in the Mérida jungle, or Hotel Esencia on the Riviera Maya.

 Smith tip?
 Don’t overlook Mexico City: especially La Roma, currently undergoing an exciting transformation, with hotels such as Nima Local arriving on the scene.